skaser/Exercise-1/README.md

 the tests pass, or why they fail.
 The PR also allows us to review your code and give comments on the implementation.

+#### Hand in date

+Please open a Pull Request by the 30th of November.

 #### Grading

 The grade for this exercise will be 80 % based on the percentage of passed tests